-In 2020, the global scrap metal recycling market was priced at USD 989.8 billion, with a compound annual growth rate (CAGR) of 4.9 percent expected from 2020 to 2025.
+In 2022, the global scrap metal recycling market was priced at USD 989.8 billion, with a compound annual growth rate (CAGR) of 4.9 per cent expected from 2023 to 2030.
 The key factor driving the market growth is the increasing demand for metals, which is coupled with a growing focus on natural resource conservation and greenhouse gas emissions.

 Metal recycling helps producers to acquire raw materials for finished goods production without damaging their properties.
 Furthermore, it is less costly than primary metal processing.
 Also, the environmental imperative plays an important role in propelling industry development.